csatuic/cs361-website/docs/homeworks/homework3.md

      shell should not exit when user presses `Ctrl-Z` or the process receives SIGTSTP but simply report that the SIGTSTP signal has been received by the shell.
 If your shell receives SIGTSTP, you must print the string "**caught sigtstp**" on a line by itself, and then show the prompt again.
+   * SIGCHLD - Generated when a child process has stopped or terminated.
+If a background `command` (e.g. `sleep 10 &`) executes in your shell, the parent should run this command in the background and immediately print the prompt without waiting for the child process to terminate.
+Additionally, the parent process must reap the children processes and and avoid leaving zombie processes.
+      Your shell does **NOT** require to track child process's status.

 Non-goals:
    * The shell does **NOT** need to support restoring stopped background processes or handling multiple